Current Employer: So Good Studios

-“Without a doubt my favourite Plymouth University memory is taking part in the 48 Hour Global Game Jam, run by the Game Development Society.
+“Without a doubt my favourite University of Plymouth memory is taking part in the 48 Hour Global Game Jam, run by the Game Development Society.
 Me and the guys I went on to work with got a chance to get together with a load of other game developers and frantically developed a game in just 48 hours.”

 Tell us about your career path since graduation.

 Since graduation, two of my course mates and I have created and grown our own game development start-up company, So Good Studios.
 Just a few days after our final exam we set up in the Plymouth Formation Zone offices, and have been working there ever since.
 As Managing Director, my focus is on public relations and networking, but luckily I still get to do my share of game development!

 The idea of creating my own company, and being self-employed, was one that developed over my time at university, though originally I assumed I would be leaving to look for a graduate job.
 Around the end of my second year I started seeing it as a real possibility, and by the time I left university, I knew it was the path I wanted to follow.
 Since then, that’s precisely what I’ve been doing.